Mr Cranky on Leadership Traits

 You could describe a list of leadership traits that all these people have common.
-Yet each of these individuals have a unique mix of traits.
-None share the exact same list.
+Each of these individuals has a unique mix of traits.
+None share the same list.
 Washington was known for his honesty, Martin Luther King his ability to communicate and his charisma.
 Thatcher for her resolve.
 Gandhi for humility.
 Lincoln for using compromise to build coalitions, Patton for bold actions, Churchill for oratory.

 It is my opinion that there are few mandatory traits for leadership… except maybe courage.
-You can’t be a leader if you don’t have the courage to face hard truths.
-To address the elephant in the room.
+You can’t be a leader if you don’t posess the courage to face hard truths… to address the elephant in the room.

 Mr Cranky’s thoughts on the leadership traits that make a great leader can be described by examining the 96 box of Crayola Crayons.
-Like the big box of crayons there are a myriad of traits.
+Like the big box of crayons, there are a myriad of traits.
 Yet leaders are more like the 8 Crayon Box.
-Each leader only gets a subset of leadership traits in their Crayon Box.
+Each person only gets a subset of leadership traits in their Crayon Box.
 For instance, MLK traits include:

 No, leadership is a combination of 5 or so dominant traits out of the crayon box of 96.

-As leaders it’s important for us to recognize what color crayons are our dominant traits and to embrace them… and to always embody them.
-Our followers are watching and when we betray our strengths we dilute our ability to lead.
-For instance, Martin Luther King, was warned… he knew his life was in danger.
+As leaders, it’s important for us to recognize what color crayons are our dominant traits and to embrace them… and to always embody them.
+Our followers are watching, and when we betray our a perceived leadership trait, we dilute our ability to lead.
+For instance, Martin Luther King was warned… he knew his life was in danger.
 Yet he courageously put himself out front.
 He risked and sacrificed his life to be true to himself as a leader.
 MLK personified courage.
 Leaders must be true to and model the leadership traits that define them every day.
-Which means they must be be conscious of the definition of those traits and intentional about modeling them every moment of every day.
+Which means they must be conscious of the definition of those traits and intentional about modeling them every moment of every day.